 - Having confidence is about thinking positively.
 It's important to be realistic, but it's also important to encourage yourself positively.
 Replace negative feelings about yourself with a positive belief about who you are and what you can do. - Have a rant every now and then this could be to a good friend or even a counsellor.
 They can help you to recognise your good qualities, and it gives you an opportunity to talk about any problems you have.
 Speak to your GP about counselling options that are available to you.
-You can also check out SpunOut.ie/Help to find support services. - Think of at least one good thing about yourself that other people like or that makes you feel good. - Do something that makes you feel good every day.
+You can also check out spunout.ie/Help to find support services. - Think of at least one good thing about yourself that other people like or that makes you feel good. - Do something that makes you feel good every day.
 It could be something that you can look forward to and that gives you a sense of achievement, for example, going for a walk, listening to music, or meeting up with friends. - Fake it 'til you make it.
 Projecting confidence even when you don't feel it can help change the way people react to you and over time you will naturally develop confidence.

 - If you are having a tough time and want to tell someone, you can text anonymously to talk it out with a trained volunteer.
-Go SpunOut.ie/CTL to get started. - Childline provide support services for young people through online chat, via text and over the phone.
-Their service is free and confidential. childline.ie 1800 666 666 Text "Talk" to 50101 - Samaritans provide a listening support service for people who need to talk.
-116 123 or email jo@samaritans.org - BelonGTo support gay, lesbian, bisexual and trans young people in Ireland belongto.org - WatchYourSpace.ie has a lot of advice on campaigning to reduce bullying in your school/community - Webwise provide a lot of information and resources for staying safe online. webwise.ie - iReport.ie is a safe online space to report racism and racist incidents that happen online or offline. - Hotline.ie is a website to confidentially report suspicious content online that you think might be illegal.
+Text SPUNOUT to 50808 to get started. - Childline provide support services for young people through online chat, via text and over the phone.
+Their service is free and confidential - childline.ie - 1800 666 666 - Text "Talk" to 50101 - Samaritans provide a listening support service for people who need to talk.
+116 123 or email jo@samaritans.org - Webwise provide a lot of information and resources for staying safe online - webwise.ie - iReport.ie is a safe online space to report racism and racist incidents that happen online or offline. - Hotline.ie is a website to confidentially report suspicious content online that you think might be illegal.

-- ✓ Talk to someone if you're being bullied, don't go it alone. - ✓ Learn how to block and report on social media don't engage with the trolls. - Don't share personal information or details about yourself on your profiles or with strangers online. - ✓ If you know someone who is being bullied, talk to them and encourage them to report the bullying.
+- ✓ Talk to someone if you're being bullied, don't go it alone. - Learn how to block and report on social media don't engage with the trolls. - ✓ Don't share personal information or details about yourself on your profiles or with strangers online. - ✓ If you know someone who is being bullied, talk to them and encourage them to report the bullying.
 Don't be a bystander! - ✓ If you experience racism online you do not have to accept it.
 Reach out to those close to you for support and report the person on the platform. - ✓ Online Gambling is highly addictive and can slowly become a problem over time.
 Support is available if you are concerned about your gambling.

-Chapter 4 Drugs & Alcohol
+Drugs & Alcohol

 The mental, physical and legal impact of drugs and alcohol.

-Helping drunk or high friends, helping yourself with your own alcohol or drug use and socialising without alcohol or drugs;

-this chapter has got it all.
+Helping drunk or high friends, helping yourself with your own alcohol or drug use and socialising without alcohol or drugs; this chapter has got it all.